An Individual Retirement Account (IRA) is an account that gives you tax advantages for your retirement savings.

 Contributions you make to a Roth IRA are not deductible from your taxable income.
 In addition:

-- There is no minimum withdrawal requirement for taxpayers over age 72.
+- There is no minimum withdrawal requirement for taxpayers over your RMD age.

 - Lump sum payments (for example, separation refunds or lump sum death benefits) from IMRF contributions can be rolled over to the Roth IRA.
 However, for taxes this is a taxable distribution.
 It is treated as if the lump sum was rolled over to an IRA and then converted to a Roth IRA.